South Dakota State University: Facilities

-The Dykhouse Student-Athlete Center, located on the north end of the Dana J. Dykhouse Stadium, is the home of Jackrabbit football.
-It opened prior to the 2010 football season and houses an academic center equipped with study areas, computers, tutors and other educational aids for all South Dakota State teams.
+The Stiegelmeier Family Student-Athlete Center, located on the north end of the Dana J. Dykhouse Stadium, is the home of Jackrabbit football.
+It opened prior to the 2010 football season and houses an academic center equipped with study areas, computers, tutors, and other educational aids for all South Dakota State teams.

 The Sanford Jackrabbit Athlete Complex, a state-of-the-art indoor practice and competition facility, opened October 11, 2014.
-It is immediately north of and attached to the Dykhouse Student-Athlete Center.
-The SJAC has bleacher seating for up to 1,000 spectators and can be used for track practice and track meets, football practice, softball and baseball practice, golf practice and other events within the SDSU athletic department.
+It is immediately north of and attached to the Stiegelmeier Family Student-Athlete Center.
+The SJAC has bleacher seating for up to 1,000 spectators and can be used for track practice and track meets, football practice, softball and baseball practice, golf practice, and other events within the South Dakota State athletic department.
 It includes 149,284-square foot facility and features an eight-lane, 300-meter track, one of only five collegiate indoor tracks of that size in the nation.